ionos-cloud/ionosctl/docs/subcommands/compute-engine/datacenter-list.md

   -F, --filters strings   Limits results to those containing a matching value for a specific property.
 Use the following format to set filters: --filters KEY1=VALUE1,KEY2=VALUE2
   -f, --force             Force command to execute without user input -h, --help              Print usage
-  -M, --max-results int   The maximum number of elements to return
+  -M, --max-results int   The maximum number of elements to return (default 500)
       --no-headers        When using text output, don't print headers --order-by string   Limits results to those containing a matching value for a specific property -o, --output string     Desired output format [text|json] (default "text")